 How do I get licensed to practice?

 All paramedics in PEI are licensed by the EMS Board after submitting an application and having met all of their requirements.
-Below are links to forms applicable to licensing as a paramedic in PEI.
+Below is the link to the application checklist and licensing portal.

 Act and Regulations